LouisMPenrod/Portfolio/FeatureLabeling/README.md

 ![Leg Markup](./images/leg_markup.png)

+The students used this tool to run through their images and what was originally quoted at 14 weeks to complete with the old method took 2; a seven-fold reduction!

 ## Examples
 I have provided a few example images if anyone wants to try this process out.
 Just download the FeatureLabeling RProject folder, open feature_select.R, select all, and run.
 I suggest setting the number of features requested to five if you are running this as an example.
 Try selecting different number of points; the script is able to handle various inputs such as if few than the requested features are present, or if no features are marked.